vivekVells/TaskProcessManager/README.md

 - Using SIGAR for educational purpose only. (disclaimer made to avoid licensing issues with SIGAR)

 ### Instructions to run this code in your machine:
+## To run the Web App
+- to be updated

+## To run & retrieve low level system info
 - IDE: Eclipse | OS: Windows
 - Eclipse IDE used for this project being downloaded eclipse from here - Eclipse IDE for Java EE Developers - 64 bit zip link: https://spring.io/tools3/eclipse
 - setup the java  https://www.mkyong.com/java/how-to-set-java_home-on-windows-10/ and maven https://www.mkyong.com/maven/how-to-install-maven-in-windows/ dependencies in your system